Affiliate links on SoundGuys may earn us a commission. Learn more.

 The Bose QuietComfort 45 makes podcasts and spoken-word content sound okay.

-Where the Bose QuietComfort 45 does well is in newer mixes that are much more vocal-heavy (or the much-maligned Clear Channel “stomp-clap-‘HEY’ “ genre that includes Mumford and Sons, Imagine Dragons, etc).
+Where the Bose QuietComfort 45 does well is in newer mixes that are much more vocal-heavy (or the much-maligned Clear Channel “stomp-clap-‘HEY’ “ genre that includes Mumford and Sons, etc).
 So for example, Logic’s 2020 album No Pressure and Lil Nas X’s MONTERO will sound far, far better than the aforementioned older songs.
 Additionally, you may find that podcasts in particular sound better than they typically do on bassier headphones, because the relative emphasis on second and higher-formant speech sounds does wonders for intelligibility.
 Like I said: not bad, just strange.

 How good does the Bose QuietComfort 45 microphone sound?